tamari92/kf2-tournament/rules.md

 Any competitor who, in the judgment of a staff member, has not committed to winning the match is guilty of unsportsmanlike conduct.

 ### 11.3 - Delay of Game
-Intentionally stalling or delaying the progress of the match will be regarded as unsportsmanlike conduct.
+Intentionally stalling or delaying the progress of the match shall be regarded as unsportsmanlike conduct.

 This includes but IS NOT LIMITED to:
 - Excessive and/or lengthy use of the game pause feature
 - Excessive time spent in the Trader period without readying up
 - Excessive time spent completing the wave (such as leaving ZEDs alive without killing them)

 These actions disrupt the normal flow of the match and frustrate the expectations of the spectators and other players.
-They will be regarded as unsportsmanlike conduct if it is judged by staff to be excessive, regardless of the reason.
+They shall be regarded as unsportsmanlike conduct if it is judged by staff to be excessive, regardless of the reason.
 Tournament Staff have full discretion in these matters and are not required to justify their decision(s).

 ### 11.4 - Communication to Harass or Impede
-Any form of **written, verbal, or other communication** or actions which are excessive, toxic, or otherwise meant to harass players or impede the progress of the match will be regarded as unsportsmanlike conduct.
+Any form of **written, verbal, or other communication** or actions which are excessive, toxic, or otherwise meant to harass players or impede the progress of the match shall be regarded as unsportsmanlike conduct.

 This includes but IS NOT LIMITED to:
 - Excessive use of text chat in the form of binds or callouts that are spammy in nature (grenade binds are okay)